Quadratic enrichment of the logarithmic derivative of the zeta function: Introduction

 We investigate the additional information recorded in the $\Aone$-logarithmic zeta function.
 A case of particular interest is when $k$ is finite and $\varphi:X\to X$ is the Frobenius endomorphism.
-If $k$ is the finite field $\F_q$ of $q$ elements, the Grothendieck--Witt group $\GW(\F_q)$ is computed as where $u$ is a fixed non-square in $\F_q$ and $\lra{u}$ denotes the class of the bilinear form $k \times k \to k$ sending $(x,y)$ to $uxy$.
+Let $q$ be odd and let $k$ be the finite field $\F_q$ with $q$ elements.
+Then the Grothendieck--Witt ring $\GW(\F_q)$ is computed as where $u$ is a fixed non-square in $\F_q$ and $\lra{u}$ denotes the class of the bilinear form $k \times k \to k$ sending $(x,y)$ to $uxy$.
 As a group $\GW(\F_q)$ is isomorphic to $\Z\times \Z/2\Z$, by sending a class in $\GW(k)$ to the pair given by its rank and its discriminant.
 As above, the rank gives the classical zeta function.
 The discriminant term can be computed in terms of $\vert X(\F_{q^m}) \vert$ with Hoyois's beautiful enriched Grothendieck--Lefschetz trace formula \cite{hoyois2015quadratic} (see Section~\ref{S:Hoyois-trace-formula}): where $\mu$ denotes the M\"obius function.
 Combining rank and discriminant yields the expression where $\alpha(i)$ denotes the number of points of $X$ with residue field $\F_{q^i}$ and $ \Tr_{\F_{q^i}/\F_q}\lra{1} $ is the transfer on $\GW$ (see \eqref{TrGWeq} and \eqref{E:classicaltrace} for the definition and computation of the transfer).
 Theorem~\ref{T:enrichedzetaviaHoyois} gives a further computation of $\dlog \zeta^{\Aone}_{X, \varphi} $ for the Frobenius $\varphi$ of $X$ over a finite field in terms of point counts.
-It is amenable to (computer) computation up to finitely many coefficients of $t^m$, e.g., for elliptic curves; see Section~\ref{sect:elliptic_curves}.
+Such formulas are amenable to (computer) computation up to finitely many coefficients of $t^m$, e.g., for elliptic curves; see Section~\ref{sect:elliptic_curves}.

 Both the classical and $\Aone$-logarithmic zeta function are determined by the number of points of \(X\) over \(\F_{q^m}\) for finitely many \(m\).
 The beauty of the classical zeta function is that it packages these point counts to reveal topological information about the complex points of a lift.
 In the same spirit, we show that the $\Aone$-logarithmic zeta function packages these point counts to additionally reveal topological information about the \textit{real} points of a lift, as we now discuss.